EMPAT94/empat94.github.io/_gs/Chapter 18 - The Mage Situation.md

 ## Chapter 18 - The Mage Situation

-"... found it, it was just lying down.
+"...found it, it was just lying down.
 Its breath was forming a mist.
 We finished it off together.
 Then it turned into a shadow-like whoosh and disappeared.
 Next thing I know, we find all this stuff just lying around underneath."
 I heard Taro's animated voice as soon as I woke up.
 "Yeah, and soon as 'twas dead, I got a Class upgrade.
 Out of nowhere, I'm a competent Scout!
 And I got this cool dagger Skill as well.
 All better that I got more daggers."
 Carol continued.
 I got up and looked around.
 Everyone was awake, waiting for me.
 'Nice of them,' I thought.

 We didn't wait for long before starting our march ahead.
 We were still near the start of the bridge, and this one was slightly longer than all the previous ones.
 Our feet no longer dragged with the burden of our straining experience - instead, our stride held renewed determination.
 No doubt spurred by the new clothes, equipment, and Classes.
 Walking without having to worry about ambush made my mind wander.
 'I'm a competent Mage now.
 But unlike others, I have no special Skills.
 So the only thing I got is the extra points?
 Surely not.
 Betty mentioned a qualitative change!
 By the way, why doesn't a Mage Class have any Skills?'
 I wondered.